Mayoral hopeful vows to sell Toronto Hydro

 Mr. Rossi guesses that the sale of Toronto Hydro would bring in up to $2-billion, nearly enough to retire the city's debt of roughly $2.4-billion.
 Deployed another way, it could help pay the multibillion-dollar bill for transit expansion and other long-term strategic investments.

-To those concerned about a fire sale of a valuable asset, Mr. Rossi suggests that, instead of selling Hydro to a single buyer, the city might list shares in hydro on the stock market and see how much they will fetch, then sell a share of the utility to private interests.
+To those concerned about a fire sale of a valuable asset, Mr. Rossi suggests that, instead of selling Hydro to a single buyer, the city might list shares in hydro on the stock market and see how much they will fetch, then sell a share of the utility to a private partner or other interests.
 Why, Mr. Rossi sensibly asks, does Toronto need to run a company that sells and distributes electricity?
 If it doesn't own the gas companies that keep our furnaces running, why must it own the electric company that keeps our lights on?

 Lawrence Solomon, executive director of Energy Probe, says that random power outages are far too common under Toronto Hydro - witness the series of blackouts last year, including one that left a quarter of a million people in the dark on one of the coldest nights of the winter.